hnvcam/filteringhighlight/README.md

 filteringhighlight
 ==================

-Simple jQuery plugin support highlight text which is typed in specifed &lt;input> element.
+Simple jQuery plugin support highlight text which is typed in specifed <input> element.

 Documentation
 =============